Originally from Berlin, De Wahls has quickly established her name as the ‘Enfant Terrible Of British Textile Arts’.

 She tackles subjects as wide ranging as Feminism, Misogyny & Fetishism combined with creative textile recycling in her prolific output.

 Jess creates highly intricate embroideries as well as hand-sewn relief portraits from up- cycled clothing, a technique for which she has coined the term ‘Retex Sculpture’.

-Encouraging social change and gender equality, exploring Feminism and embracing recycling and reuse are paramount to her practice.
+Supporting female liberation, while critically exploring contemporary Feminism and embracing recycling and reuse are paramount to her practice.

-Her extensive body of work has been exhibited and sold internationally, featured online as well as in print and is rapidly gaining appreciation within and outside the Textile Art scene.
+Her extensive body of work has been exhibited and sold internationally, featured online as well as in print.

 In addition to her own practice, Jess also acts as mentor to the finalists of the prestigious Hand & Lock London Embroidery Prize and teaches her very own style of contemporary embroidery in national and international workshops.